 At Cornerstone Animal Hospital the animal care team make sure that your dogs be protected against rabies, distemper, hepatitis, leptospirosis, parainfluenza, parvo virus and kennel cough.
 Clients with hunting dogs may consider Lyme vaccine too.
 At Cornerstone Animal Hospital the following vaccination protocol is used as part of the complete preventive health management.

 The Distemper-Parvo vaccine should be given to puppies when they are at least 7-8 weeks old.
 The booster vaccination should be administered every 3-4 weeks until the pet is at least 16 weeks old.
 The rabies vaccine should be given to every dog that is at least 12 weeks of age once a year.
 The Bordatella (kennel cough) vaccine should be given at 7-8 weeks, and boostered in 3-4 weeks.

 Adult animals with no previous vaccinations should receive initial vaccination (Distemper-Parvo and rabies) and return in 3 to 4 weeks for at least one booster vaccination (Distemper-Parvo).
 Then Distemper-Parvo, Rabies, Bordatella and Leptospira vaccines are repeated every year.

 This is a contagious and serious viral illness with no known cure.
-Young, unvaccinated puppies and non-immunized older dogs tend to be more susceptible to the disease.
-This debilitating and deadly disease is an often fatal viral illness that causes neurologic dysfunction, pneumonia, nonspecific systemic symptoms such as fever and fatigue, weight loss, as well as upper respiratory symptoms and diarrhea, poor appetite, and vomiting.
+Young, un-vaccinated puppies and non-immunized older dogs tend to be more susceptible to the disease.
+This debilitating and deadly disease is an often fatal viral illness that causes neurological dysfunction, pneumonia, nonspecific systemic symptoms such as fever and fatigue, weight loss, as well as upper respiratory symptoms and diarrhea, poor appetite, and vomiting.
 Prompt vaccination can prevent this infection.